technicalwonderland/HackerNews/README.md

 ```

 ## Considerations
+Assumption:
+- Replies to comments are not included into `commentCount`, it's just counting number of `kids`

 Things to improve if I had more time:
 - Cache single elements by id (now you can query 10 elements then 11, and previous 10 will be fetched)!
 - More tests